mkoppanen/php-extsample/TUTORIAL.md

      it "PHP Foo" or "phpfoo"
 ```

-Hence, choose a name for your extension that does contain "PHP" in it.
+Hence, choose a name for your extension that does not contain "PHP" in it.

 ### config.m4